-<initialization file name> This designates the specified file as the next initialization file.
-The next initialization file is used for any subsequent initialization of the network, unless an initialization file is specified when the network is initialized.
-ON PACK ON DISK These give the location of the specified initialization file.
+<initialization file name> This designates the specified file as the next initialization file is used for any subsequent initialization of the network, unless an initialization file is specified when the network is initialized.

+ON PACK These give the location of the specified initialization file.